Connect with us

 In the past decade, FAO’s emergency programme has grown from USD 160 million in 2002 to over USD 400 million in 2011.

-This growth has been supported by more than 100 resource partners, including 50 FAO member countries and the European Community, as well as numerous pool funding mechanisms such as the Common Emergency Relief Fund (CERF), and other UN Trust Funds at country level.
+This growth has been supported by more than 100 resource partners, including 50 FAO member countries and the European Community, as well as numerous pool funding mechanisms such as the Central Emergency Response Fund (CERF), and other UN Trust Funds at country level.

 FAO’s main resource partners for emergency activities over the last ten years have been (in order of importance):